MadSteg/Cursor-Project/replit.md

 ## Overview

-BlockReceipt.ai is a comprehensive NFT digital receipt platform that transforms traditional paper receipts into secure, interactive blockchain-based NFTs.
+BlockReceipt is a comprehensive digital receipt platform that transforms traditional paper receipts into secure, interactive digital records.
 The system provides merchants with a sustainable, fraud-proof receipt solution while offering customers permanent, verifiable transaction records.
-The platform is built around a React/TypeScript frontend with an Express.js backend, integrated with Polygon blockchain for NFT minting and Google Cloud services for storage.
+The platform is built around a React/TypeScript frontend with an Express.js backend, integrated with advanced cryptographic verification and Google Cloud services for storage.

 ## System Architecture